aazaff/quantitativeFossils.R/README.md

+**Notice This Repository is Now Deprecated**
+These functions are now part of the [velociraptr](https://github.com/paleobiodb/paleobiodb_utilities/tree/master/velociraptr) package.

 # quantitativeFossils.R
 R Functions for downloading, cleaning, culling, or analyzing fossil data from the Paleobiology Database.
 Developed and maintained by [Andrew Zaffos](https://macrostrat.org) as part of the [Paleobiology Database](https://paleobiodb.org) and [Macrostrat Database](https://macrostrat.org) tech development initiatives at the University of Wisconsin - Madison.